-Turn one dumb outlet into two smart ones for just $7.49
+Turn one dumb outlet into two smart ones for just $7.49 (Update: Sold out)

 Note: CNET may get a share of revenue from the sale of the products featured on this page.

 If past experience has taught me anything, it's that these smart outlets tend to sell out quickly when they're on sale like this.
-If that happens, Gosund proper (also via Amazon) has the Smart Plug Dual Extender Outlet 2-pack for $19 (when you click the on-page 5%-off coupon).
+If that happens, Gosund proper (also via Amazon) has the Smart Plug Dual Extender Outlet two-pack for $19 (when you click the on-page 5%-off coupon).
 Not quite as good, but close.

 I've seen a lot of smart plugs before, but this is the first I can recall that turns one outlet into two.
 Thankfully, it doesn't block the other outlet while doing so.